Corey Seager Player Props: Rangers vs. Giants

-On Saturday, Corey Seager (.854 slugging percentage in past 10 games, including six home runs) and the Texas Rangers play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:05 PM ET.
+On Sunday, Corey Seager (.878 slugging percentage in past 10 games, including six home runs) and the Texas Rangers play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Giants.

 Corey Seager Game Info & Props vs. the Giants